 July is the coldest month with a minimum temperature of up to 5 degrees.

 Bruny Island is a great destination to visit all year round.
-During summer, Bruny Island’s pristine waters is the perfect spot for a swim, snorkelling, fishing and kayaking.
+During summer, Bruny Island’s pristine waters are the perfect spot for a swim, snorkelling, fishing and kayaking.
+Winter brings a more peaceful side to the island and some great off-season fares!